sohamch08/sohamch08.github.io/_tabs/courses.md

 Coursework at CMI
 -----------------

-These are the course which i took in my bachelors in CMI.
+These are the course which I took in TIFR while doing my PhD and in CMI during my bachelors.
 I have also added the course resource links along with the topic names.

+### TIFR Courses

+Aug-Dec (Sem 1)
+1. Mathematical Foundations of Computer Science
+2. Algorithms
+3. Probability

+Jan-May (Sem 2)
+1. Computational Complexity Theory
+2. Algebra, Number Theory and Computation
+3. Combinatorial Optimization

 ### CMI Courses